eparzych/BestShop/README.md

 Project made during the Coders Lab workshop.

-Using HTML and advanced CSS, flexbox.
+#Technologies Used
+Using HTML5
+advanced CSS3
+flexbox